Tuesday, October 15, 2024

 "Casey Abell," we would be told, was a pen name for Ralph Abell.
 The author also provided links to a rather generic Linked In page under Ralph's name, and a link to a Twitter account that had no meaningful info, and had sat unused for some time.
 Ralph, as the author would frequently be called, may have still been lying about her/his identity, using somebody else's accounts and claiming that as her/his identity.
 That's far-fetched, of course, but not out of the realm of possibility.

 At the end of the day I would have bet my $5 that the author was being honest in portraying herself/himself, but s/he was overly upset about anonymity on a blog, and for much of the time had portrayed Ralph as somebody named Casey.
-That's what you call a hypocrite, and that's why I refuse rule out the idea that Ralph isn't a pen name, as well.
+That's what you call a hypocrite, and that's why I refuse to rule out the idea that Ralph isn't a pen name, as well.

 There were a few other funny things when it came to the author.
 S/he was ripped by another blogger for her/his "laugh it off" response to women who are subjected to internet harassment.
 I never knew this at the time, but it was pointed out on her/his blog at some point by another reader.
 I don't need to weigh in with an opinion, but the fact that the author would get upset about stupid comments made toward her/him on her/his blog, yet once told women to laugh off such comments, is hilarious.
 And sad.